 Jackie Petersen

-December 7, 2025 AT 01:48So let me get this straight - the FDA is basically playing god with medicine now?
+December 6, 2025 AT 23:48So let me get this straight - the FDA is basically playing god with medicine now?
 They don’t even look at the damn drugs, just block them because some paperwork was formatted wrong?
 This isn’t safety, it’s corporate theater.
 Big Pharma owns this system now, and small labs are getting crushed.
 And don’t even get me started on how they’re pushing prices up so Novo Nordisk can make even more billions while regular people can’t afford their meds.
 This is fascism with a lab coat.